Chapter 2

 I tried to free them, only to hear footsteps approaching from the other side of the door.
 More feverish attempts failed to explicate my trousers, as a gentle knock at the door sounded, and was soon repeated.
 Straddled across the window frame, fidgeting frantically, I watched helplessly as the door opened.

-A man – not some denizen of hell – took one step into the room, saw me and stopped.
+A man—not some denizen of hell—took one step into the room, saw me, and stopped.
 No more than thirty years old, he was tall and muscular, with piercing grey eyes.
 Brutally short eyebrows and lashes matched the conciseness of his haircut.
 His clothes were more conventional than those I wore, and far more subdued in colour.

-“Are you so desperate for fresh air?” he asked, softly, his accent similar to the demon’s though his voice not as deep.
+“Are you so desperate for fresh air?” he asked, softly, his accent similar to the demon’s though his voice was not as deep.
 He strolled into the room, smiling, casual.
 If he intended it to be reassuring, it wasn’t working.
 “I thought I heard you rustling about.
 How are you feeling?”

 I didn’t know what to say.
 Physically, I felt fine, apart from the throbbing behind my ear.
 I was no longer tired.
-But I was disoriented and confused, and not sure if this person could be trusted.
-Or if I wasn’t again in some dream, with him about to turn into another demon.
+But I was disoriented and confused, and not sure if this person could be trusted; or if I wasn’t again in some dream, with him about to turn into another demon.
 I groped for words, but only odd noises came out.

 Was it concern I saw in the man’s expression?
 Or its masque?
 “Are you all right, Ernest?” he said.